keboola/connection-docs/transformations/sandbox/index.md

 * TOC
 {:toc}

-*To create your first Sandbox and see how it is an integral part of the KBC workflow, go to our [Getting Started tutorial](/tutorial/manipulate/sandbox/).*
+*To create your first Sandbox and see how it is an integral part of the Keboola Connection workflow, go to our [Getting Started tutorial](/tutorial/manipulate/sandbox/).*

 A sandbox is a **safe environment** for you to